S1lence-z/NPRG045/README.md

 ### Communication Protocols

 - **REST API:** For frontend-backend communication, primarily for accessing logs.
-- **Web Serial API:** For connecting the frontend to the sensor via the COM port.
+- **PySerial:** For connecting the backend to the sensor via the COM port.
-- **MQTT:** For bidirectional communication between the sensor and the application.
+- **Web Socket:** For bidirectional communication between the backens and the frontend.

 ## Installation TBD